cmendez20/notes/topics/100_days_of_code.md

 ### Day 6: May 29, 2020

 Wow, on my last challenge for freeCodeCamp's Basic JavaScript curriculum.
 It's been a crazy journey, but the difficulty in their challenges for learning JavaScript has been ramping up!
 So far, I'm stuck on recursion.
 Almost done, going to review a video on YouTube about recursion and tackle the challenge tomorrow.
 Tomorrow, I will finish this section and move on to learning ES6.

+### Day 7: May 30, 2020

+Today, I finished the ES6 section of freeCodeCamp's JavaScript section.
+It wasn't so bad, but there are some things that I need to review, such as destructuring, modules, promises, and many more abstract terms.
+But, I'm making progress and tomorrow I began their regular expressions curriculum which I'm pretty nervous about...